middletond/dmco/_posts/2018-10-16-can-artists-be-engineers.md

 image_url: "/assets/posts/artists/beauty.jpg"
 ---

+<p class="big"><span class="lead">Big transitions,</span> no matter how clean or absolute, always leave a residue.</p>

-<p class="big"><span class="lead">In my twenties,</span> my day job was being a musician.
+<p class="big">In my twenties, my day job was being a musician.
 Half of my life was spent touring the country, and the other half was spent in California recording studios producing records.
 I had no idea I would one day write code.</p>

 My conception of "programming" at the time was probably something akin to data entry, but maybe in a neon-lit basement with a large bottle of Mountain Dew and the Chemical Brothers on repeat.
 To be honest, it sounded mostly like carpal tunnel syndrome to me and my instrumentalist's body.
 I had no idea that for each hour it was 58 minutes of pacing and thinking, followed by type-type-typing in three lines.
 I had no idea it was as creative as any fine art form.